biglol10/svelte-practice/my-sveltekit-practice/Note.md

 1. if value has prefix of PUBLIC\_ then it is available in the client and server
 2. if not, it is only available in the server
+3. By default it is PUBLIC\_ and you can change in svelte.config.js